ameekkhan/ameeqsort/README.md

 a[2]  *8*      a[3]  *6*

 After the completion of column wise, Now apply the row wise comparison between index 0 and index 1 smaller value will take the position of index 0 and then apply row wise comparison between index 2 and index 3 smaller value will take the position of index 2.
-After applying 2 column and 2 row wise comparisons our quadruple#1:
+After applying 2 column and 2 row wise comparisons on quadruple#1:

 a[0]  *5*      a[1]  *7*

 a[2]  *6*      a[3]  *8*

 Last the diagonal comparison between a[1] and a[2] smaller value will take the postion of index 1.
-The complete sorted quadruple:
+The complete sorted quadruple#1:

 a[0]  *5*      a[1]  *6*

 a[2]  *7*      a[3]  *8*

-So this every quadruple will be get sorted by using this five comparisons.
+So this way every quadruple will be get sorted by using this five comparisons.

 After the completion of quadrupleSort():